-Serbia: Challenges for new energy project developers, Investors ignorance of ESIA/SEP and failure to mitigate NGOs28.
-April 2015. / News Serbia Energy
+Serbia: Challenges for new energy project developers, Investors ignorance of ESIA/SEP and failure to mitigate NGOs, News Serbia Energy

 Two projects of construction of HPPs on the river Lim in southwest Serbia are planned to be completed within four years.
 Investor Canadian company Reservoir Capital faced huge challenges in project development and main issues came from miss management of public, local communities, NGOs, medias and finally the circle closed covering all major stakeholders.
 ESIA Action plan as well as Stakeholder Engagement Plan realization failed on many focus areas.